MorpheusAIs/Docs/!KEYDOCS README FIRST!/Yellowstone Compute Model.md

 - Combine model X with model Y
 - Slice a 3D model into an .stl file

 Yellowstone focuses on Determined Length Prompts.
 The router described will be constructed in a fashion to handle undetermined prompts in the future, but not to service them today.
-To accomplish this we use a standardized measurement of Decentralized AI.
+To accomplish this, we use a standardized measurement of Decentralized AI.

 ## DeAI Rates